-Outcome of the assessment of application EFSA/GMO/NL/2017/144 by the Biosafety Advisory Council during the formal consultation of the Member States (3-month commenting period in accordance with Articles 6.4 and 18.4 of Regulation (EC) No 1829/2003)
+Outcome of the assessment of application EFSA/GMO/NL/2017/139 by the Biosafety Advisory Council during the formal consultation of the Member States (3-month commenting period in accordance with Articles 6.4 and 18.4 of Regulation (EC) No 1829/2003)

 3 September 2018 Ref.
-SC/1510/BAC/2018_0654

-Mandate for the Group of Experts: Mandate of the Biosafety Advisory Council (BAC) of 18 June 2018 Coordinator: René Custers Experts: Jacques Dommes (ULg), Frank Van Breusegem (UGent), Jan Van Doorsselaere (Vives), Bar Van Droogenbroeck (ILVO) SBB: Fanny Coppens Application: EFSA/GMO/NL/2017/144 Applicant: Monsanto GMO: Maize MON 87427 x MON 89034 x MIR162 x MON 87411 Acknowledgement of receipt by EFSA: 1st June 2018 Scope of the application: ☐ GM plants for food use ☐ Food containing or consisting of GM plants ☐ Food produced from GM plants or containing ingredients produced from GM plants ☐ GM plants for feed use ☐ Feed produced from GM plants ☐ Import and processing (Part C of Directive 2001/18/EC) ☐ Seeds and plant propagating material for cultivation in European Union (Part C of Directive 2001/18/EC) Given the characteristics of the GMO and its intended uses, experts were consulted to cover the following areas of expertise: Molecular characterization Environmental aspects Allergenicity Toxicology Food and Feed aspects demand.
+SC/1510/BAC/2018_0652

+Mandate for the Group of Experts: Mandate of the Biosafety Advisory Council (BAC) of 18 June 2018

+Coordinator: René Custers

+Experts: Jacques Dommes (ULg), Frank Van Breusegem (UGent), Jan Van Doorsselaere (Vives), Bart

+Van Droogenbroeck (ILVO)

+SBB: Fanny Coppens

+Application: EFSA/GMO/NL/2017/139

+Applicant: Monsanto

+GMO: Maize MON 87427 x MON 87460 x MON 89034 x 1507 x MON 87411 x 59122 Acknowledgement of receipt by EFSA: 1st June 2018

+Scope of the application:

+GM plants for food use

+Food containing or consisting of GM plants

+Food produced from GM plants or containing ingredients produced from GM plants

+GM plants for feed use

+Feed produced from GM plants

+\square Import and processing (Part C of Directive 2001/18/EC)

+Seeds and plant propagating material for cultivation in European Union (Part C of Directive 2001/18/EC)

+Given the characteristics of the GMO and its intended uses, experts were consulted to cover the following areas of expertise:

+Molecular characterization

+Environmental aspects

+Allergenicity

+Toxicology

+Food and Feed aspects

+The experts were asked to evaluate whether the information provided in the application is sufficient in order to state that the marketing of the genetically modified plant for its intended uses, will not raise any problems for the environment or human or animal health.
+If information is lacking, the expert was asked to indicate which information should be provided and what the scientifically reasoning is behind this demand.